 Some regulators worry that safety concerns should prevent the FAA panel from relaxing their rules.
 Yet, a report recently published by Delta airlines highlights the negligible effect electronics actually have on flight sensors.
 Out of 2.3 million flights over two years, only 27 reports were filed by the airlines pilots and maintenance crews regarding in-flight device interference.

-The San Francisco iPhone app developer community may be able to use this ruling to their advantage by producing specialized apps geared to unlocking value for the connected in-flight traveler.
+The custom mobile app developer community may be able to use this ruling to their advantage by producing specialized apps geared to unlocking value for the connected in-flight traveler.
 Restrictions are expected to be released sometime in 2014Tags: faa, faa rules, flying, in-flight electronics, sf gate, smartphones, travel, travel apps